MBM Glossaries: GSCOP Definition

 Financial gain after deducting expenses incurred to create a sale.

 Any offer, discount, or reduced retail price offered to the consumers for a limited amount of time.

 Providing notice within a reasonable time-frame to inform affected parties of upcoming changes.
-This includes Supply Agreement length.
+And this includes the Supply Agreement length.

 A person or group of people in the United Kingdom who is/are in the business of selling Groceries.

 Requests to change or amend previously set supply agreements to take effect from a date in the past.
-These types of changes are prohibited by GSCOP.
+However, GSCOP prohibits these types of changes.

 A person from the retailer’s buying team who manages the Supplier’s primary buyer.

 This is the allowance made for a reduction in the takings of a business due to wastage or theft.